-Let the following data science resume examples be your guide.
+Let the following data science resume bio examples be your guide.

 Spot the difference in these sample data scientist resume summaries:

 Kerpow!
-You just went from average to Andrew Ng.
-All you had to do was add some measurable accomplishments.
+This candidate just went from average to Andrew Ng.
+All it took were some measurable accomplishments.

 And here's some good news—